btcpayserver/btcpayserver-doc/ColdCardWallet.md

 ### Quick Setup

 1. Insert the MicroSD card into the Coldcard wallet.
-2. Go to Advanced > MiroSD Card > Electrum Wallet > Native Segwit
+2. Go to Advanced > MicroSD Card > Electrum Wallet > Native Segwit
 3. Insert the MicroSD card back into your PC
 4. In BTCPay Server, Store Settings > General > Derivation Scheme > Import from Hardware Device > Coldcard
 5. Browse and select the wallet file earlier exported from Coldcard.